-The ACC will be assigned to Permanency units and will meet with the unit on a monthly basis to track, identify and staff any children in need of recruitment or having ongoing recruitment efforts.
-The Adoption Care Coordinator will take the lead on most adoption recruitment activities.
-The Permanency Specialist will be responsible for completing the Adoption Recruitment referral including Adoption Broadcast form, HSEGH, TARE (or other recruitment platform) profile and an Adoption Recruitment Approved Photo.
-The Permanency Specialist will identify whether the recruitment is for a child/sibling group that is legally free for adoption (termination on all parents has been achieved and there is no pending appeal) or if the request is a legal risk (termination is not achieved on all parents or there is a pending appeal).
+The OCOK Adoption Care Coordinator will be assigned to Permanency units and will meet with the unit on a monthly basis to track, identify and staff any children in need of recruitment or having ongoing recruitment efforts.
+The OCOK Adoption Care Coordinator will take the lead on most adoption recruitment activities.
+The OCOK Permanency Specialist will be responsible for completing the Adoption Recruitment Referral including Adoption Broadcast form, HSEGH, TARE (or other recruitment platform) profile and an Adoption Recruitment Approved Photo.

+The Permanency Specialist will identify whether the recruitment is for a child/sibling group that is legally free for adoption (termination on all parents has been achieved and there is no pending appeal) or if the request is a legal-risk (termination is not achieved on all parents or there is a pending appeal).
 Recruitment of all types may be completed for a child or sibling group that is legally free for adoption.
-This includes broadcasts, website recruitment (TARE, AdoptUS Kids, A Family For Every Child, provider websites, etc.), match events, videos, etc. Legal-risk recruitment is far more limited and cannot include the image of the child/sibling group.
-Any legal-risk recruitment activities must be approved by the Adoption Care Coordination Supervisor.
+This includes broadcasts, website recruitment (TARE, AdoptUS Kids, A Family For Every Child, Provider's website, etc.), match events, videos, etc. Legal-risk recruitment is far more limited and cannot include the image of the child/sibling group.
+Any legal-risk recruitment activities must be approved by the OCOK Adoption Care Coordination Supervisor.
 If a child is not appropriate for legal risk recruitment activities but still in need of a home, the child will be referred to Intake for a new placement.
-A broadcast will be completed first and prior to any other adoption activities unless otherwise agreed upon by Adoption CC and Permanency Supervisor.
-The ACC will work with the Permanency Specialist to complete any broadcast material and will submit the final documentation for production.
-ACC will coordinate with the Community Relations department on Adoption Match and recruitment events and will ensure the child/ren register and have transportation as necessary.
+A broadcast will be completed first and prior to any other adoption activities unless otherwise agreed upon by the OCOK Adoption Care Coordinator and OCOK Permanency Supervisor.
+The OCOK Adoption Care Coordinator will collaborate with the OCOK Permanency Specialist to complete any broadcast material and will submit the final documentation for production.
+The OCOK Adoption Care Coordinator will coordinate with the Community Relations department on Adoption Match and recruitment events and will ensure the child/ren register and have transportation, as necessary.

-Any child who does have an identified adoption resource after 6 months of recruitment, or sooner at the discretion of the Permanency Supervisor, will be staffed with the Permanency and Adoption departments on a monthly basis for additional efforts (i.e., referral to Collaborative Family Engagement, specialize recruitment, case mining for relatives, etc.).
+Any child who does have an identified adoption resource after six (60 months of recruitment, or sooner at the discretion of the Permanency Supervisor, will be staffed with the OCOK Permanency and Adoption departments on a monthly basis for additional efforts (i.e., referral to Collaborative Family Engagement, specialize recruitment, case mining for relatives, etc.).